-Entrance Requirements for EMT-B:
+Entrance Requirements for EMR:

 - 1. Be at least 17 years of age at the time of enrollment. - 2.
-Be proficient in writing, reading, and speaking English. - Be physically and emotionally capable of performing basic emergency care skills. - 4.
-Current certification card in CPR.
+Be proficient in writing, reading, and speaking English. - 3.
+Hold or be eligible to obtain a current driver's license. - Be physically and emotionally capable of performing basic emergency care skills - Provide evidence of current certification in the BLS Healthcare Provider course.